 I love preparing a big batch of soup on a Sunday or weeknight and eating it throughout the week.
 Soups are so simple to make — with some quick chopping and throwing ingredients together in a large pot.
-And eating soup is one of the easiest ways to get an array of nutrients into your diet with just one meal.
+Plus eating soup, like this pea soup recipe, is one of the easiest ways to get an array of nutrients into your diet with just one meal.

-So if you need a quick and healthy meal for you and your family this week, try this pea soup.
-It’s sure to become one of your favorite soup recipes, especially in the colder months when we crave warming, nourishing and comforting meals.
+If you need a quick and healthy meal for you and your family this week, try this pea soup.
+It’s sure to become one of your favorite soup recipes, especially in the colder months when you crave warming, nourishing and comforting meals.

 Split Pea Soup vs. This Pea Soup Recipe